isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-in-the-yard-naturally/index.md

 ---
 title: What Kills Fleas in the Yard Naturally
-description: Using pesticide sprays, among other chemical flea control methods , is considered the best way to control fleas in every Yard. - But other home remedies are...
+description: Using pesticide sprays, among other chemical flea control methods , is considered the best way to control fleas in every Yard.
 slug: /what-kills-fleas-in-the-yard-naturally/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00